-Acquisition of a new Intralogistics System and Production Optimisation Through Mechanical Systems
+Acquisition of a new Intralogistics System and Production Optimisation Through Mechanical Systems.

-Aid from the European Regional Development Fund
+Aid from the European Regional Development Fund.

-KRAL continues to invest in automation and digitisation
+KRAL continues to invest in automation and digitisation.

-At its headquarters in Lustenau with around 250 employees, KRAL AG – the Vorarlberg specialist in pumps and flow measurement technology – produces innovative systems that are used worldwide in a wide variety of industries.
+At its headquarters in Lustenau with around 250 employees, KRAL GmbH – the Vorarlberg specialist in pumps and flow measurement technology – produces innovative systems that are used worldwide in a wide variety of industries.

 The company, whose export quota is over 97 per cent, ensures its long-term competitiveness and innovation are maintained at an international level through ongoing extensive investment, and simultaneously strengthens its position as a model company and important employer in the region.